rust-lang/rust/src/doc/rustc-dev-guide/src/traits/goals-and-clauses.md

 `WhereClause` refers to a `where` clause that a Rust user would actually be able to write in a Rust program.
-This abstraction exists only as a convenience as we sometimes want to only coope with domain goals that are effectively writable in Rust.
+This abstraction exists only as a convenience as we sometimes want to only deal with domain goals that are effectively writable in Rust.

 Let's break down each one of these, one-by-one.